nicolasochem/tzip/TZIP-2.md

 in the unexpected emergent interaction between technical standards and the largely marketing-driven token economy.

-## Meaning RFC serial numbers
+## Solution: Meaningful RFC serial numbers

-In Tezos, which does not yet have a formalized `RFC` process, we can partially mitigate the above problem by giving `RFC`s more meaningful serial numbers.
+We can mitigate the above problems by giving `RFC`s more meaningful serial numbers.

-We define the "Tezos Standards" index code as two components:
+We define the TZIP index code as two components:

 1. An alphabetic Domain prefix (e.g. `FA` or `G`) which signifies the standard's topic or domain of relevance.
 This prefix can be empty, which indicates a meta-level standard (a standard about the standards process itself).
-The mapping between specific letter prefixes and domains is maintained in a registry (cf. `tz1: Tezos Standards Governance Process and Guidelines`).
+The mapping between specific letter prefixes and domains is maintained in a registry
 2. A serial number represented as a list of dot separated numbers (e.g. `1.2.3` or `15`), which signfies whether the standard is an extension or specialization of another more general standard.
 For example `2.34` would be